sharvari-mangale/AI-Fitness-Tracker/README.md

 ![3](https://user-images.githubusercontent.com/88763391/148669430-ad3b5d34-2a51-4f86-a5cd-f4b00dbfb0ea.jpg)

-So this how it works.
+So this is how it works.
 This AI based Fitness Tracker can guide an individual to maintain a good body posture.
 Thank for having us & providing this platform i.e. Hackathon Dotlash 5.O.
 We had a wonderful experience making this project and it was very helpful to enchance our skills.